 My name is Ian Joffe and I offer math tutoring services to students in elementry school, middle school, and high school.
-I have succeeded in boosting the grades of every student that I have worked with, but perhaps more importantly, I have often been able to rekindle a legitimate enjoyment of math with some students that I work with.
+I have succeeded in boosting the grades of every student that I have worked with, but perhaps more importantly, I have often been able to rekindle a legitimate enjoyment of math with many.

-Despite being only 18 years old, I have four years of experience as a math tutor, working with all grade levels and math levels from elementry school through geometry.
-Being a recent high school graduate (and current UC Berkeley Freshman studying engineering) allows me to better relate and connect to other students.
+Despite being only 19 years old, I have several years of experience as a math tutor, working with all grades and math levels from elementry school through geometry.
+Being a recent high school graduate (and current UC Berkeley Sophomore studying engineering) allows me to better relate and connect to other students.
 Additionally, compared with older tutors I am more familiar with modern math teaching methods and working with newer curriculum, such as Common Core.